ahlstromcj/seq66/README.md

         *   Internal refactoring to regularize handling of the session/config directory between Linux and Windows.
         *   Fixed portmidi bugs in Linux and Windows, enhanced device naming.
+        *   Showing disabled/unavailable MIDI devices as grayed in various dropdowns.
         *   Rearranged the Seq66 man pages more sensibly.
     *   Version 0.99.4:
         *   Issue #3: The scroll wheel is enabled in the piano rolls (only).